Work Visas UK

 The application process for skilled worker visas asks applicants and sponsors to provide all relevant information that might attract tradeable points.
 Applicants can score tradeable points in more than one way (although they cannot mix and match different options).
 To secure a successful skilled worker visa, an applicant must amass 20 tradeable points.
 These points can be acquired through various options, each offering its own set of criteria for point allocation.
 However, please note that the applicant can claim 20 points from only one of the available options.

-The applicant must be awarded 20 points from one of the options in the table below and for the purpose of meeting these points:
+The applicant must be awarded 20 points from one of the options in the table below, and for the purpose of meeting these points:

-(a) an applicant can only be awarded points from options A to E, unless they meet the requirements in (b) or (c).
+(a) An applicant can only be awarded points from options A to E, unless they meet the requirements in (b) or (c).

 (b) An applicant can only be awarded points from options F to J if: